bharathbettagere/mywebpage/_pages/about.md

 **Attended AISS at IIIT Delhi in July 2023, and enjoyed discussing federated learning with experts.
 Gave a series of three tutorial-style lectures.**

-I am looking for a bright student with **B. Tech in computer science or ECE or equivalent** having good programming/developing skills.
-This requirement is for collaboration work with Euprime Pvt.
-Ltd.